 ‘My client base is made up of sophisticated insurers, who all have a thorough understanding of the legal process.
 This means I am able to truly partner with them in developing a strategy for the management of their claims.’

-Stewart has been recognised in Best Lawyers for Insurance Law since 2021, and was named a Rising Star for Insurance Law in the 2020 edition of Doyle's Guide.
+Stewart has been recognised in Best Lawyers for Insurance Law since 2021.
+He was recognised as one of Queensland's Recommended CTP Lawyers in the 2023 edition of Doyles Guide, Stewart was also named a Rising Star for Insurance Law in the 2020 edition.